akka/akka/akka-docs/rst/cluster/cluster-usage.rst

 .. includecode:: ../../akka-samples/akka-sample-cluster/src/multi-jvm/scala/sample/cluster/stats/StatsSampleSpec.scala#abstract-test

 Most of this can of course be extracted to a separate trait to avoid repeating this in all your tests.
-This example is using `Scalatest <http://www.scalatest.org/>`_, but similar can be done with other testing frameworks.

 Typically you begin your test by starting up the cluster and let the members join, and create some actors.
 That can be done like this: